Simple Definition of bagpipe

 : a musical instrument that is played especially in Scotland and that has a bag, a tube for blowing air into the bag, and pipes where the air leaves and makes sounds

 : a wind instrument consisting of a reed melody pipe and from one to five drones with air supplied continuously either by a bag with valve-stopped mouth tube or by bellows —often used in plural

-Wind instrument consisting of two or more single- or double-reed pipes, the reeds being vibrated by wind fed by arm pressure on a skin or cloth bag.
+This is a wind instrument that consists of two or more single- or double-reed pipes.
+The reeds are vibrated by wind caused by arm pressure on a skin or cloth bag.
 The pipes are held in wooden sockets tied into the bag, which is inflated either by the mouth or by bellows strapped to the body.
-Melodies are played on the fingerholes of the melody pipe, or chanter, while the remaining pipes, or drones, sound single notes.
-Bagpipes existed by about AD 100.
+Melodies are played on the finger holes of the melody pipe, or chanter, while the remaining pipes, or drones, sound single notes.
+Bagpipes existed by c.
+100 ce.
 The early bag was an animal bladder or a nearly whole sheepskin or goatskin.
-Bagpipes have always been folk instruments, but after the 15th century some were used for court music, and others have survived as military instruments.
-An important related instrument is the Irish union (or uilleann) pipe.
+Bagpipes have always been folk instruments.
+An important related instrument is the Irish union (or uilleann) pipes.

 Definition of bagpipe for Students

 : a musical instrument played especially in Scotland that consists of a tube, a bag for air, and pipes from which the sound comes

 What made you want to look up bagpipe?
 Please tell us where you read or heard it (including the quote, if possible).